Why build a pediatric services program in Kalispell?

 The Montana Children’s Medical Center will be developed in phases, with phase 1 completing the first floor and phases 2 and 3 completing the second and third floors, respectively.
 Total square footage is estimated to be approximately 190,000.

-- Construction for phase 1 and 2 began in in August 2016.
-The project is expected to be complete in spring 2019.
+- Construction for phase 1 began in in August 2016 and is expected to be complete in spring 2019.

 - The addition is located on the east side of Kalispell Regional Medical Center.